mwawan77/mitrais/README.md

 ## Setup Demo
 1. Attach mitraisDb.mdf to MsSQL Server 2012
 2. Modify Connection String on Web.config
-3. Open the Solution on Visual Studio 2017 than running it OR
+3. Open the Solution on Visual Studio 2017 than Rebuild Solution first
+4. Running it on Visual Studio 2017 OR
-4. Create an application on IIS that pointing to mitraisWeb folder
+5. Create an application on IIS that pointing to mitraisWeb folder